SEO Blog Post Word Count: Ideal Length for Rankings

 Step 1: Analyze Search Intent

-- How long are the top-ranking pages?
+- How long are the top results?

 - What subtopics do they cover?